iterative/dvc.org/content/docs/studio/user-guide/billing-and-payment.md

 At the end of your billing period, if we were unable to renew your payment, you will enter a grace period of 5 days, during which you must ensure payment.
-During the grace period, you will continue to be able to use Studio in full capacity.
+During the grace period, you will continue to be able to use Iterative Studio in full capacity.
 After the grace period expires, you and all your team members will lose access to your team's views.
 You will continue to have access to your team's Settings page.
 The access to the team's views will be restored once you clear the pending payment.